-The government will reopen a 10-year issue four times (integrating April, May and June issues in 2019 into the April 2019 issue, July, August and September issues into the July 2019 issue, October, November and December issues into the October 2019 issue, and January, February and March issues in 2020 into the January 2020 issue) unless interest rates fluctuate wildly (a market yield on an auction day for a new issue deviates from the coupon on an earlier issue with the same maturity date by more than 30 basis points).
+The 10-Year Bonds will be integrated into four issues (integrating April, May and June issues in 2021 into the April 2021 issue, July, August and September issues into the July 2021 issue, October, November and December issues into the October 2021 issue, and January, February and March issues in 2022 into the January 2022 issue) unless interest rates fluctuate wildly (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
 The reopening rule will also be used in principle to integrate 20-Year and 30-Year Bonds each into four issues.
 The 40-Year Bonds (May, July, September, November, January and March issues) will be integrated into one issue (May issue).
 In principle, JGBi issues (May, August, November and February issues) will be integrated into one issue (May issue).

-B. Methods of selling JGBs to Retail Investors
+B. JGBs and sales system for Retail Investors